C-Chafik/rainfall/level2/walkthrough.md

 492deb0e7d14c4b5695173cca843c4384fe52d0857c2b0718e1a521a4d33ec02
 ```

-Yep, since the executable closed, STDIN also do so we need to keep hand on it using a cat and subshells.
+Yep, since the executable closed, STDIN got closed too, so we need to keep a hand on it using a cat and subshells.

-It was a really though one for me.
+This one was tricky.